projectcalico/calico/security/tutorials/protect-hosts.md

 >
 > The explicit `drop-other-ingress` policy is needed because there is no
 > automatic default-drop semantic for pre-DNAT policy.
 There _is_ a
-> default-drop semantic for normal host endpoint policy but—as noted above—normal
+> default-drop semantic for normal host endpoint policy but-as noted above-normal
 > host endpoint policy is not always enforced.
 {: .alert .alert-info}